ABOUT US

 JHGS builds upon his family's past-time of produce peddling.
 Now, Jon as the proprietor of a 'brick & mortar' location extends

-beyond seasonal produce.
+seasonal produce.

 Jon, also, manages the family's farm store in Warrenton, Virginia.